gds.blocks¶

 Bases: Block

-Backward feedback within a single timestep (backward_out -> backward_in).
+Backward feedback within a single evaluation (backward_out -> backward_in).

 Source code in packages/gds-framework/gds/blocks/composition.py